praveen2410-pk/AES_Algorithm_jmeter/README.md

 # JMeter Request Body Encryption JSR223 PreProcessor

-AES (Advanced Encryption Standard) serves as a secret code machine, encrypting data or messages and transforming them into ciphertext using a secret Key and an initial value (IV).
-This process ensures that identical messages do not consistently result in the same secret code.
-After generating the secret code, the value is converted into Base64 encoding with padding.
+AES (Advanced Encryption Standard) functions as a secure encryption algorithm, transforming data or messages into ciphertext.
+This transformation involves the use of a secret key and an initial value (IV).
+The process ensures that identical messages don't consistently produce the same ciphertext.
+Once the ciphertext is generated, it is converted into Base64 encoding with padding.

+## JMeter Test Plan
-In the request body, before being sent to servers, the request is encrypted using AES in Cipher Block Chaining (CBC) mode.
-To handle this encryption in JMeter, use the JSR223 Preprocessor with Groovy.
+Before being sent to servers, the request body is encrypted using AES in Cipher Block Chaining (CBC) mode.
+To implement this encryption in JMeter, utilize the JSR223 Preprocessor with the Groovy language.

 ## Prerequisites

 Ensure that you have the Apache Commons Codec and Ivy library installed in your JMeter setup.
-You can download it from [Codec Plugin](https://commons.apache.org/proper/commons-codec/download_codec.cgi) and [Ivy Plugin](https://ant.apache.org/ivy/download.cgi.) or download the [lib folder](./lib) copy and paste the Jar files on your jmeter lib folder.
+You can download it from [Codec Plugin](https://commons.apache.org/proper/commons-codec/download_codec.cgi) and [Ivy Plugin](https://ant.apache.org/ivy/download.cgi.)
+Place the downloaded JAR file in the `lib` directory of your JMeter installation or download the [lib folder](./lib) copy and paste the Jar files on your jmeter lib folder.

-Place the downloaded JAR file in the `lib` directory of your JMeter installation.
+# Apache Commons Codec:

+**Purpose:** This library provides implementations of common encoders and decoders, such as Base64 encoding.
+In this context, it is used to encode the result of AES encryption into Base64 format.
+**Usage:** The Base64 class from Apache Commons Codec is used to perform Base64 encoding of the encrypted bytes.
+## Ivy Library:

+**Purpose:** Ivy is a dependency manager for Java that helps manage project dependencies (JAR files) in a systematic way.
+In JMeter, it can be used to manage external libraries, making it easier to include and reference them in your test plan.
+**Usage:** The Ivy library is used to manage the dependencies of the Groovy script.
+This is important because the script relies on classes from external libraries (e.g., javax.crypto.Cipher, org.apache.commons.codec.binary.Base64).
+By using Ivy, you ensure that these dependencies are available to the script during runtime.

 ## Usage